 In this way, the brain kind of goes rogue.
 It cannot detect unnaturally produced dopamine, and so these synapses continue to be produced, and the craving and desire for the drug of choice becomes stronger and deeper.
 The brain essentially begins to believe that the drug or alcohol is involved in proper operation or helps it function better.
 In summary, this is basically what is known as goal-pursuit in the brain.
 When a person becomes addicted, the drug can begin to become their entire focus, whether it be where to find it, how to get the money for it, etc. The brain is saying what feels good and to continue to go after it, which is the goal-pursuit mechanism.
 When something is considered needed, good, or beneficial, the brain says to keep pursuing it.
 In typical life, this is actually an immensely beneficial mechanism, as it keeps a person on the right track toward a goal or purpose, which can be many good things.
 But drugs and alcohol can be mistaken for good things, which brings about a pursuit of something damaging.

 Addiction can be one of the most difficult conditions for an individual to struggle with, but fortunately, treatment can help them overcome it.
-Here at Best Drug Rehabilitation, we offer extremely comprehensive treatment that is tailored to each individual person.
+Here at Best Drug Rehabilitation, we recommend extremely comprehensive treatment that is tailored to each individual person.
 This allows the program to address the unique underlying issues and difficulties that are part of their addiction.
 Handling these as part of treatment is important, as it helps to provide the individual the best chance at long-term sobriety.
-We help thousands to overcome the burden of addiction every single year and would like to do the same for you or your loved one.
-Give us a call today, and one of our staff will answer any questions that you may have about our program.
+We help thousands of addicts to find the best treatment program to overcome addiction would like to do the same for you or your loved one.
+Give us a call today, and one of our staff will answer any questions that you may have about our services.